siscia/clojure-presentation/transcript.md

 Clojure is a Lisp dialect that run on the JVM.

-Is definitely more than fast enought for most application but it is extremelly slow in startup time.
+Is definitely more than fast enough for most application but it is extremely slow in startup time.

-Clojure is a very productive languange and it is used for a lot of data intensive application and to run web application.
+Clojure is a very productive language and it is used for a lot of data intensive application and to run web application.

-Actually is a good fit for most task, I won't write a microcontroller in clojure though.
+Actually is a good fit for most task, I won't write a micro controller in clojure though.

 ## What clojure looks like ?